vedantwpatil/SecondBrain/6 - Atomic Notes/Analyzing Algorithms.md

 The worst case is often used as a benchmark and an upper bound that guarantees the algorithm will never take any longer.
 The average case is usually as bad as the worst case.

+#### Notation
+By using different symbols, the time complexity can mean different things.
+For example, using a O(n) to measure the time complexity characterizes an upper bound on the function, meaning that the function grows no faster than O(n).
+Using omega notation characterizes a lower bound and using a theta notation characterizes a tight bound, meaning it will always grow at a certain rate.

 #### Order of Growth
 There are a bunch of abstractions used to allow us to analyze an algorithm, another one is called the rate of growth and is used to measure the [[#Running Time]].
 We mainly consider the leading term in a function because it will affect the speed of growth the most out of all the terms.
 A quadratic term will not grow as fast as a linear term.